ans-group/student-activity-powerapp-azure-template/README.md

 1. In the Azure Portal open the new Azure Function app, you will find this in the list of resources that have been provisioned by the template.

-2. In the left-hand menu expand the **Functions** and click on **collectActivityData**, click on the **Run** button.
-A log window will appear at the bottom of the screen, look for a Succeeded message at the end of the log.
-If you see red text wait 5 minutes and try again, the function may still be importing modules.
-If the red text continues check the error messages, there may be a problem with the App Registration you created earlier.
+2. In the left-hand menu expand the **Functions** and click on **collectActivityData**.

+3. Depending on the version of the function managment pane.

+    a.
+If using the new function mangement experience: Click on **Code + Test** from the left-hand menu, then click on **Test**, then click the **Run** button.

+    b.
+If using the clasic function mangement experience: Click on the **Run** button.

+4. Wait 5 minute to allow the function to run and export the required data.

 ### Azure AD Data Lake Role